 Plan your snacks and meals in advance

 Go for bulk buying, especially when it comes to stuff like meat, pasta, canned goods, and rice.
-You can easily stockpile for the same goods as their shelf life is good enough to make it to the whole week.
+You can easily stockpile the same goods if their shelf life is good enough for the whole week.

 On the other side, you can take advantage of various promotions and offers to save some good money simultaneously.

-Home-cooked food is quite cost-effective and this is where you can save a lot of money that can then be spent on other necessities.
+Home-cooked food is quite cost-effective, where you can save a lot of money that can then be spent on other necessities.